 Loggly’s anomaly detection allows you to find significant changes in event frequency.
 Anomalies often indicate new problems that require attention, or they can confirm that you fixed a pre-existing problem.
 For example, you may want to see if there is a big increase in errors after a new code deployment.

+Each anomaly is represented by a gray bar.
 The gray part of the bar shows the expected count in your current time range using the average count over the background time range.
 The actual values are plotted as deltas on the expected bar, and they are colored to show increases in green and decreases in red.

-- Time range out of bounds – the search period is not contained with the compare against, or background, time range.
+- Time range out of bounds.
+The search period is not contained with the compare against, or background, time range.